ewintram/Instasham/README.md

 ```
 As a registered user
 So that I can record my activity on the website
-I want to be able to sign in
+I want to sign in and see a custom welcome message
 ```

 ```